akajuvonen/simple-neuralnet-java/README.md

 ##Tests
 The package command already runs tests, but you can run unit tests separately with `mvn test`.

+##Creating javadoc documentation
+You can also create javadoc if needed by running `mvn javadoc:javadoc`.
+The documentation will be found in `target/site/apidocs/index.html`.

 ##Cleaning
 `mvn clean` cleans up the target folder.